koheinhtetaung/Lunch-Public-Instance-in-Custom-VPC/Readme.md

 3. Custom Route Table and Associate All Public Subnets
 4. Crate Internet Gateway
 5. Default Route to IGW in Custome Route Table.
-6. Create EC2 instance With userdata in custom VPC' zone-A.
+6. Create EC2 instance with userdata in custom VPC' zone-A.